• uvs-nuur

 Related regions

-Birding Holidays Introduction Mongolia is a superb birding destination.
-The vast Gobi Desert, which covers one third of Mongolia, the endless steppes with lakes, the Khangai mountains and the rich taiga forest – all remote, beautiful, fascinating and full of birds.
-It is home to over 440 species of birds which include globally scarce species [...]
+Birding in the West Introduction Mongolia is a superb birding destination.
+The vast Gobi Desert, which covers one third of Mongolia, Altai Mountain range and the endless steppes with lakes and rivers all remote, beautiful, fascinating and full of birds.
+Western Mongolia is home to almost 500 species of birds which include globally scarce species [...]

 Ikhnart Rocks Winter